 This is definitely the quirkiest of the late quartets, and you might find yourself wondering how this squares with the typical notion of a classical composer of old penning his or her most profound or spiritually enlightened work on their deathbed.
 Not here.
 You’re going to hear buoyancy and levity, and of course, dramatic left turns.

-Which brings us to the other two pieces on this program.
+Which brings us to the other three pieces on this program.
 We love connecting the dots across centuries, so we’re pairing Op.
-135 with two recent works by Hans Thomalla and David Fulmer.
+135 with a recent works by Hans Thomalla, as well as two…not recent…works by Mozart and Carter.
 Hans’s Bagatellen is a magical series of musical vignettes that at its heart is all about seemingly trivial bits of historic pieces, like say, unassuming eighth notes from a viola line in a Beethoven quartet.
 It has the entertaining effect of looking through a microscope from the wrong end, and often these historic references send you, the listener, on a tiny scavenger hunt.